 Studying Abroad

 Studying abroad is an important part of the college experience for many U-M students, and financial aid is available.
-The type and amount of financial aid you are eligible to receive depends upon the Study Abroad program you choose.
+The type and amount of financial aid you are eligible to receive depends upon the study abroad program you choose.

-Depending on the cost of your Study Abroad program, the aid you receive may not meet your full demonstrated financial need.
-To cover the gap, you may choose to apply for a departmental scholarship, a Study Abroad scholarship, funding from M-Compass, a private scholarship, or a supplemental loan.
+Depending on the cost of your study abroad program, the aid you receive may not meet your full demonstrated financial need.
+To cover the gap, you may choose to apply for a departmental scholarship, a study abroad scholarship, funding from M-Compass, a private scholarship, or a supplemental loan.
 If you have questions, email our office.

 If you are receiving a departmental or private scholarship, check to make sure you are eligible for the scholarship while attending a non-UM study abroad program.